Differentiable Extensions with Rounding Guarantees for Combinatorial Optimization over Permutations: Experiments

-In the DFASP problem, given a directed graph $G$, the goal is to find an ordering of vertices that minimizes the total number of edges directed against the order.
-For DFASP, we used a directed \emph{Erd\H{o}s-R\'enyi} model with $p=0.1$, $p=0.5$ and $p=0.9$ to generate instances.
-Again, for each problem size $n=20$, $50$ and $100$, we generate $N = 50$ instances.
-Note Gurobi is not able to find an optimal solution within a reasonable time for DFASP.
+\textbf{DFASP.} We generate instances using a directed \emph{Erd\H{o}s-R\'enyi} model with $p\in\{0.1,0.5,0.9\}$.
+Again, for each problem size $n\in\{20,50,100\}$, we generate $N = 50$ instances.
+Note, Gurobi is not able to find an optimal solution within a reasonable time for DFASP.
 Hence, to compare the quality of Gurobi vs.\ our approach, we limit the runtime of both algorithms to $\frac{n}{10}$ minutes for equal comparison.
 Consequently, the number of steps $T$ varies for different problem instances.
-(Additional experiments (Appendix \ref{exp:detail}) show these optimization algorithms offer minimal improvement after the $\frac{n}{10}$ minute time limit .)
-The learning rate used is $\eta = 0.005$.
-Results, given in Table \ref{tab:DFASP}, show our method is competitive with Gurobi, particularly for larger instances where it may offer superior performance.
+(Additional experiments (App.\ \ref{exp:detail}) show these optimization algorithms offer minimal improvement after the $\frac{n}{10}$ minute time limit.)
+The learning rate is $\eta = 0.005$.
+Results, given in Table \ref{tab:DFASP}, show our method is competitive with Gurobi and shows superior performance for larger instances.